-Tax credits for private commercial and residential rehabilitation projects, - Grants for preservation projects, and - Loans.
 Each program has different eligibility standards and operating regulations.
-Current information is available on the Trust website at mht.maryland.gov/Finan.
+Current information is available on the Trust website at mht.maryland.gov/Financial.shtml.
 The Federal Historic Preservation Tax Incentive program makes a 20% income tax credit available for the rehabilitation of historic, income-producing buildings that are determined by the Secretary of the Interior, through National Park Service, to be "certified historic structures."
 Owner-occupied residential properties do not qualify for the federal rehabilitation tax credit.
-Current information about this program is available on the National Park Service website at nps.gov/ Note that approval of work by the Commission is not a substitute for Maryland Historical Trust or National Park Service approval of work for which historic preservation tax credits will be used.
+Current information about this program is available on the National Park Service website at nps.gov/ tax-incentives.htm.

+Note that approval of work by the Commission is not a substitute for Maryland Historical Trust or National Park Service approval of work for which historic preservation tax credits will be used.
 The Commission may allow work that the state and federal agencies deny, or vice-versa.
 The tax credits cannot be used for work already completed.

 The Cherry Street streetscape shows houses with a variety of low painted and unpainted picket fences.
+Photo by Thomas H. Sewell, c.
+1905, Collection of Chesapeake Bay Maritime Museum